MourningPajamas/SpotifyArtistPath/README.md

 For windows users, please check [this](https://www.techjunkie.com/environment-variables-windows-10/) link on how to set environment variables.

 Once this is done you should be all set.

+#### Improvements to be made
+* Since this uses a breadth-first search it can be very slow to get the final result.
+Optimizations within the code would help to reduce this significantly, possibly using numpy.
+* Clean up nodes on visualization and spread out graph so that it's not as cluttered.
+* Add functionality to input a number of artists and return a recommended playlist.